13.1. Norms

 DESCRIPTION

-The sum of the absolute values of the elements.
-It is the distance that a taxi would drive between two points on a rectangular grid.
+The \(l_1\) norm is the sum of the absolute values of the elements.
+It is the distance that a car would drive between two points on a rectangular grid of streets.

-The l_1 norm has application to compressed sensing, which seeks to combine data collection and compression into a single algorithm ([BRUNTON19], pages 88-91).
-The l_1 norm has also shown to improve linear regression, compared to the l_2 norm, when the data contains outlier values.
+The \(l_1\) norm has applications to compressed sensing, which seeks to combine data collection and compression into a single algorithm ([BRUNTON19], pages 88-91).
+The \(l_1\) norm has also been shown to improve linear regression when the data contains outlier values compared to the \(l_2\) norm.

 MATLAB EXAMPLE